Deverry Cycle: Westfolk

 Also known as elves, the Westfolk physically resemble humans in most respects, although they can be distinguished by their pointed and furled ears, as well as their eyes which have catlike irises.
 The Westfolk are longer-lived than humans, with a lifespan measured in centuries, but have fewer children than humans do.
 The Westfolk also have sharper vision than humans, being able to see clearly in very low light.
 Another major difference is that the Westfolk remain youthfully vigorous for most of their adult lives, and begin to age only near the end of their lives.
 The Westfolk are cross-fertile with humans, and the children of such unions generally resemble humans more than elves, although they may exhibit some elvish traits (slightly sharp ears, an extended lifespan, and a long period of youthful vigor).

 The Westfolk are nomads, wandering the grasslands to the west of Deverry.
-They formerly dwelt in seven great cities further west, but the cities were sacked by marauding Horsekin about a thousand years before the present-time narrative of the novels.
+They formerly dwelt in seven great cities further west, but the cities were sacked by marauding Horsekin about a thousand years before the events of Daggerspell.
 There is a second, smaller population of Westfolk dwelling on an island south of the Bardekian archipelago, and another far to the west of Annwn past their destroyed cities.